 1. Ikara-Flinders Ranges National Park, Flinders Ranges and Outback

-Journey deeper into the Flingers Ranges and Outback to perhaps South Australia’s most iconic national park, Ikara-Flinders Ranges National Park.
+Journey deeper into the Flinders Ranges and Outback to perhaps South Australia’s most iconic national park, Ikara-Flinders Ranges National Park.
 Rugged mountain ranges, dramatic gorges and abundant wildlife are just the beginning of what awaits in the 95,000-hectare National Park.
 Quintessential road trip, hiking and camping country, the Ikara-Flinders Ranges National Park is a remote wilderness with towering clifftops, deep craters, jaw-dropping mountain ranges and dusty, red roads.
-The main attraction here is Wilpena Pound; a gigantic natural ampitheatre encompassing the Flingers Ranges’ highest point, St Mary Peak.
+The main attraction here is Wilpena Pound; a gigantic natural amphitheatre encompassing the Flinders Ranges’ highest point, St Mary Peak.
 Pitch your tent and fall asleep under a blanket of stars with a number of camping options available for your stay at Wilpena Pound.
 Other highlights include Rawnsley Bluff, Razorback Lookout in Bunyeroo Gorge and Stokes Hill Lookout.

 2. Dhilba Guuranda-Innes National Park, Yorke Peninsula